racket/rhombus/text/0004-lexpr.md

 `(` which opens a group or `.` which precedes another unit.
 Sequences are a series of groups separated by commas.
 Groups are a series of units separated by spaces and parsed with infix notation.
-Lines are a series of units that ends in a follower.
+Lines are a series of units separated by spaces that ends in a follower.
 Followers are tokens like a newline, which end a line, or `&`, which extend a line past a newline, or `:`, which embeds a series of lines indented one level, or `|`, which embeds a series of lines aligned with the bar, and so on.
 Text is delimited by `{` and `}` and may escape with `@` and is always parsed into lists of characters split across `\n`.

 In general, Lexprs are very strict on their formatting: additional spaces are never allowed and newlines are meaningful.
+In Lexprs, a level of indentation is always exactly two space characters: `  `.

 Here is an extended example that demonstrates many of the formats in
 Lexprs: